vyfor/cord.nvim/README.md

 > The internal code needs to run on a separate thread due to Discord's ratelimit enforcement between connections.
 Implementing multithreading is much simpler in Rust compared to Lua.
 Although, a considerable part of the codebase still relies on Lua code.

 ### Why does Cord use a timer-based approach?
-> Certain plugins, particularly file browser ones, tend to break the event sequence.
+> Certain plugins often tend to break the order of events.
+And data such as cursor's current position needs to be fetched quite frequently and using autocommands for this task would stress the CPU.
 Thus, it was decided to use a timer.
 Regardless of that, Cord continues to rely on autocommands for aspects less prone to change, such as workspace or Git repository.

 ### Dependency-free?
-> Every aspect, including FFI, JSON serialization and pipe connection, is implemented from scratch to avoid reliance on external crates, simply to prevent any increase in compile times.
-Serialization is mainly hard-coded to improve performance, even by a negligible amount. 🤫
+> Every aspect, including FFI, JSON serialization and pipe connection, is implemented from scratch to avoid reliance on external crates and prevent any increase in compile times.
+Serialization is mainly hard-coded to focus on performance, even if the difference is negligible. 🤫